0genblik/finetune_llm_with_personality/README.md

 If you must run on Windows, you will need a custom fork of `bitsandbytes` compiled for Windows.
 One community workaround is documented here: https://www.mindfiretechnology.com/blog/archive/installing-bitsandbtyes-for-windows-so-that-you-can-do-peft/

 Use at your own risk.
-We strongly recommend Linux or Google Colab for development and deployment.
+I strongly recommend Linux or Google Colab for development and deployment.

 ---